Skip to main content

 • the observations must be completed at night unless specified otherwise by the MDT and is clearly rationalised in the observation care plan

 This level of observation is determined by the MDT in conjunction with the patient and their family or carer as appropriate and addressed through personalised care planning for each patient.
 The intervals between the observation and engagement must be clearly identified by the person who has prescribed the observations.
-This may vary according to the MDT’s assessment of need but will usually be between 5 to 30 minutes.
+This may vary according to the MDT’s assessment of need but will usually be between 5 and 30 minutes.
 Observations and engagement should be carried out at least at the time intervals stated.

 However, for some patients to increase safety, intermittent observation and engagement should be carried out at varied intervals within a time frame.
 The varied intervals should be agreed by the MDT and outlined in the observation care plan and must be communicated to colleagues completing the periods of observation.